 We believe the flexibility of our approach will allow us to develop therapeutics designed to treat a broad range of diseases.
-While we have focused our initial efforts on oncology, we are broadening our development efforts to infectious and autoimmune diseases.
+While we have focused our initial efforts on oncology, we are broadening our development efforts to infectious diseases and autoimmune conditions.
 We have named each of these platforms according to their therapeutic area to distinguish the type of target recognized by the TCR targeting system and the selected effector function: